sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/00-typescript-misc-concepts/README.md

 | :------- |
 | See [06: Remembering *EJS*](06-remembering-ejs) for a runnable example illustrating project structure, integration, and basic usage of *EJS* in Express projects. |

+### Using nodemon to configure hot-reloading your TypeScript application

+[nodemon](https://github.com/remy/nodemon) is a well-known tool that helps restarting a Node.js application when file changes in a particular file or directory are detected.

+However, nodemon is not readily suited for TypeScript projects, and it requires a little bit of extra work.

+The example [07: Configuring Nodemon for reloading](07-nodemon-ts) shows you how to configure your `package.json` to achieve that.

 ## Exercises, code examples, and mini-projects

 ### [01: Hello, `Partial<T>`!](01-hello-partial)